pierrediedhiou/cybersecurity-journey/glossary.md

   - x (Execute) = 1
   - Example: rwx = 4+2+1 = 7
 - **RSA** — A widely used asymmetric encryption algorithm based on the mathematical difficulty of factoring large prime numbers
+- **RSA** — A widely used asymmetric encryption algorithm that enables secure data transmission over insecure channels, based on the mathematical difficulty of factoring large prime numbers
 ## S
 - **Service** — A process that runs continuously in the background, starts